ECE-IoT/esp-iot-framework/docs/core/core_classes/esp_config.md

 On the ESP device the configuration file is stored in the [SPIFFS](esp_spiffs.md) file system together with the certificates for the ssl connection.

-To uplode the configuration we suggest to use PlatformIO but you are also free to use a other option like the [Ardunio-IDE](https://randomnerdtutorials.com/install-esp32-filesystem-uploader-arduino-ide/).
+To upload the configuration we suggest to use PlatformIO but you are also free to use a other option like the [Ardunio-IDE](https://randomnerdtutorials.com/install-esp32-filesystem-uploader-arduino-ide/).

 The upload process is described [here](esp_spiffs.md).